chepo92/Rpi_AccessPoint_and_Client/README.md

 # Rpi_AccessPoint_and_Client
-Rpi3B config to use as WiFi AP and Client simultaneously on the same onboar
+Rpi3B config to use as WiFi AP and Client simultaneously on the same onboard adapter of the pi, this also allows the pi to share its internet conection (as a repeater)

 ## Configure WiFi client
 open /etc/wpa_supplicant/wpa_supplicant.conf and set ssid and pass of your router